AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-8.md

 ---

-# Getting Started with AEM Sites Chapter 7 - Teaser and Carousel Components{#getting-started-with-aem-sites-chapter-teaser-and-carousel-components}
+# Chapter 8 - Landing Page {#chapter-landing-page}

 Covers the implementation of the Teaser and Carousel components to populate a dynamic and exciting Home page.

 ## Prerequisites {#prerequisites}

-This is Chapter 7 of a multi-part tutorial.
-[Chapter 6 can be found here](https://helpx.adobe.com/experience-manager/kt/sites/using/getting-started-wknd-tutorial-develop/part6.html) and an [overview can be found here](https://helpx.adobe.com/experience-manager/kt/sites/using/getting-started-wknd-tutorial-develop.html).
+This is Chapter 8 of a multi-part tutorial.
+[Chapter 7 can be found here](chapter-7.md) and an [overview can be found here](getting-started-wknd-tutorial-develop.md).

 You can check out the finished code on [**GitHub**](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd) or you can download the solution package: